Advanced Micro Devices's Options Frenzy: What You Need to Know

-Financial giants have made a conspicuous bearish move on Advanced Micro Devices.
-Our analysis of options history for Advanced Micro Devices (NASDAQ:AMD) revealed 14 unusual trades.
+Whales with a lot of money to spend have taken a noticeably bullish stance on Advanced Micro Devices.

+Looking at options history for Advanced Micro Devices (NASDAQ:AMD) we detected 19 trades.

+If we consider the specifics of each trade, it is accurate to state that 36% of the investors opened trades with bullish expectations and 36% with bearish.

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $75.0 to $250.0 for Advanced Micro Devices over the last 3 months.
+Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $85.0 to $200.0 for Advanced Micro Devices over the recent three months.

 |Symbol